 - How FAFSA works at College of DuPage.

 - Resources for undocumented, DACAmented or mixed-status families.

-Students should leave this session feeling better prepared to finance their education.
+Students should leave this session feeling more knowledgeable about how to better finance their education.
 This session is FREE to attend.

 Understanding Next Steps for First Generation Students